 Father time has struck again.
-Steelers safety Troy Polamalu has officially decided to hang up the cleats after 12 years in the steal city.
-The Steelers had asked him to retire in February for salary cap reasons, a couple months later he has decided to abide by those wishes.
+Steelers safety Troy Polamalu has officially decided to hang up the cleats after 12 years in the steel city.
+The Steelers had asked him to retire in February for salary cap reasons, a couple of months later he has decided to abide by those wishes.
 Polamalu told the team his decision Wednesday night.

 “Since the end of the season I’ve had a chance to enjoy my family on a level that I never had before.
 It was awesome,” Polamalu told the Herald-Standard of Uniontown, Pennsylvania.